wallace/alfred_reflecticle_extension/README.md

     $ echo 'API_KEY' > ~/.reflecticle

-It is complicated for the moment.
-Download the project, build it, archive it, and grab the executable out of the archive and drop that in /usr/local/bin.
+The rest of installation is complicated for the moment.
+Download the project, archive it with Xcode, distribute the app in Organizer, choose "Save Built Products", and grab the executable out of the exported directory (found in usr/share/man/man1/) and copy that to /usr/local/bin.

 Then, update the Alfred Reflecticle extension to use